"The greatest thing we can do is help somebody know they're loved and capable of loving." -Fred Rogers

 Susan Zola, LCSW, CCPS, CSAT

-Licensed In: Arizona, Connecticut, Florida, Maine, Massachusetts, New Hampshire, New York, Texas, and Virginia
+Licensed In: Arizona, Connecticut, Florida, Maine, Massachusetts, New Hampshire, New Jersey, New York, Texas, and Virginia

 Bachelor of Arts, Psychology – SUNY Binghamton, 1980